What Makes a Good Primary School Teacher? The Top 3 Characteristics

-Being a great primary maths teacher is a very different challenge from being a great maths teacher at secondary school.
+Being a good primary school teacher is a very different challenge from being a good secondary school teacher.

-You’re the one who can set the attitudes of a pupil for or against maths, and, like it or not, you’ll also encounter many pupils whose reaction to maths has been set by their parents who may not remember their own study of maths with enthusiasm.
+You’re the one who can set the attitudes of a pupil for or against every subject they’ll learn.
+And, like it or not, you’ll also encounter many pupils whose reaction to certain subjects has been set by their parents, who may not remember their own studies with enthusiasm.

-However, a great primary Maths teacher has the power to change this poor image of the subject by bringing passion, dedication and curiosity into their teaching.
+However, a great primary teacher has the power to change this poor impression by bringing passion, dedication and curiosity into their teaching.

-We have shared 3 traits to develop in order to further engage your pupils and create confident learners, while becoming an even better Maths teacher than you already are.
+We’ve shared 3 traits for you to think about developing to further engage your pupils and create confident learners, while becoming the best teacher you can be.

 Understanding the way your pupils learn is crucial to improving their success.
-It is key that you are empathetic towards their needs and help nurture a love of Maths in anyway you can.
+It is key that you are empathetic towards their needs and help nurture a love for school in any way you can.

-Ellie McCann, one of our Maths teachers in house who previously taught at Ark Globe Academy in Southwark, has great advice, suggests that “each child learns in a different way and you must be able to adapt your teaching methods to reflect this diversity within your classroom”.
+Ellie McCann, one of our Maths teachers in house who previously taught at Ark Globe Academy in Southwark, has great advice, noting that “each child learns in a different way and you have to be able to adapt your teaching methods to reflect this diversity within your classroom”.

 For some children this will mean breaking concepts down into their smallest steps, for other’s it may be just about remembering to tell a joke every now and then!